iversoft-developer/spootify/README.md

 - An explanation of the major decisions made
 - Any tricks you used to help achieve your goal
 - Future ToDos and things you would want to add if you had time
+- The application hosted on your GitHub pages

 # Think about 💡
 - Taking a look at the Spotify API documentation